 250g, Whole Beans

 One of our favourite coffees to come out of Tanzania in a long time.
-A truly delicious cup with notes of blackcurrant and summer fruits and a lovely creamy body
+A truly delicious cup with notes of blackcurrant and plum and a lovely syrupy body

 Farm: Iyenga Agricultural Marketing Cooperative and Society